vishalbelsare/cobrapy/release-notes/next-release.md

 * Fixes the incorrect bounds in the CycleFree loop removal.
 * Fixes reduced costs and shadow prices not available when using non-convex models.
+* Fixed a bug with SBML group parsing that affects the Debian package.

 ## Other